 The corporate drones, on the other hand, wish to press on, with Pollack going so far as refusing to report a death and destroying the only tangible evidence of what plagues his dwindling team.

 Despite its relevant theme, The Last Winter is decidedly old-fashioned.
-There is none of the slash-and-spurt of modern horror movies, and the special effects are spare but effective (especially considering the film’s shoestring budget).
+There is none of the slash-and-spurt of modern horror movies, and the special effects are spare but effective.
 The insinuating soundtrack is likewise skillful, from the clamor of ghostly ungulates (spookier than it reads) to a percussive rainstorm to the mocking squawk of ravens to the static breaks of the walkie-talkies, which provide an increasingly unreliable link between their users.